Lizard Island: Birds

 There are over 40 species of birds that reside on or visit Lizard Island.
 Only about 20 species nest on the island, including terns.
 The island is home to many land and sea birds including the bar-shouldered dove (Geopelia humeralis), pheasant coucal (Centropus phasianinus), yellow-bellied sunbird (Nectarinia jugularis), white-bellied sea-eagle (Haliaeetus leucogaster), and osprey (Pandion cristatus).
 Seasonal birds such as white-tailed tropicbird (Phaethon lepturus) and dollarbird (Eurystomus orientalis) also appear on the island.

 Mammals

 Lizard Island is home to a few bat species, but the most common is the Black flying-foxes (Pteropus alecto).
 They typically roam around the island and congregate in the mangroves.
 Black flying-foxes will fly to the mainland when flowering is poor.
 Eastern Dusky Leaf-nosed Bat (Hipposideros ater) have also been spotted on the island.

 Until 2009, Lizard Island had no native rodents recorded.
 In October 2009, water rats (Hydromys chrysogaster) were spotted on the island and steadily increased in population until 2012.
 In 2010, Cape York mosaic-tailed rat (Melomys capensis) were spotted in South Island, marked as the first native rodent to the island chain.

+Crustaceans

+Species of stomatopod crustaceans are found here, with much biomechanical research being conducted on them.
+A notable species found near Lizard Island is Alachosquilla vicina.